moodle/devdocs/general/development/process.md

 ### Submit your code for integration

 It will then be reviewed the following week by one of the integration team and either integrated or rejected.
 Once integrated, the fix will be tested, and then included in the next weekly release.
-For details see [[Integration Review]].
+For details see [Integration Review](/general/development/process/integration-review).

 ## Security issues